• Home

 • Strawberry Milk Tea Boba

-• Oreo Frappe
+• Oreo Milk Tea Boba

 Tried out this delicious jasmine tea milk?
 Do let me know below!